 1. Disconnect the speaker cable from the connector on the system board.
-2. Unroute the speaker cable from the routing guides on the chassis.
-3. Press the tab and slide the speaker along with the cable from the slot on the chassis.
+2. Press the tab and slide the speaker along with the cable from the slot on the chassis.

 Installing the speaker

 If you are replacing a component, remove the existing component before performing the installation procedure.